What was the greatest day in Canadian pop culture history?

 This is We Are The World, the American all-star charity single that saved Africa forever.
 You probably already knew this, because it’s the lens through which every “celebrities come together for a CAUSE” parody has been inspired by since.

-We Are The World came after its British counterpart, Do They Know It’s Christmas, and recorded in January 1985.
+We Are The World came after its British counterpart, Do They Know It’s Christmas, and was recorded in January 1985.
 Producer Quincy Jones thought it would be great to have a Canadian version, phoned David Foster….and on February 10, 1985, the largest gathering of Canadian stars (insert obvious joke here) ever joined in song in a Toronto studio.

 The song was Tears Are Not Enough.
 It was everything you imagine 1980’s Canadian culture to be and more.
 And 30 years on, it’s threatens to become a footnote to Millennials.
 Which is why we need to lionize it today in a way Millennials will appreciate—with snark, nostalgic joy, and GIFs.